Skip to main content

 We could test each individual metadata type to work out which type generates the error, but there is a faster way:

 • Divide the metadata type into 2 halves and test which half generates the error.
-This narrows down the issue to 1/2 the previous test, as this half of the list will contain the problem object.
+This narrows down the issue to 1/2 of the previous test, as this half of the list will contain the problem object.

 • Repeat previous step with the problem half of the list until you work out which metadata type is causing the error.